Nicola Grigg

-Nicola Anna Grigg is a New Zealand politician and Member of Parliament in the House of Representatives representing the Selwyn electorate since October 2020.
-Since 27 November 2023, she has served as the Minister of State for Trade, Minister for Women, and an Associate Minister of Agriculture in the Sixth National Government.
+Nicola Anna Grigg is a New Zealand politician and Member of Parliament in the House of Representatives representing the Selwyn electorate since October 2020, and has served as a Minister of the Crown since 27 November 2023.
+She is currently the Minister for the Environment, Minister of State for Trade and Investment, Minister for Women, and Associate Minister for ACC in the Sixth National Government.
 She is a member of the National Party.

 Early life

 Grigg was born and raised in Mount Somers.
 Two of her great-grandparents were Members of Parliament for Mid-Canterbury between 1938 and 1943: Arthur Grigg and Mary Grigg (who was the first woman MP for the National Party, completing Arthur's term after his death).
 Grigg is also a third-great-granddaughter (through Mary Grigg) of John Cracroft Wilson, a British-educated civil servant in India, farmer and politician in New Zealand and Sir John Hall, an English-born New Zealand politician who served as the 12th premier of New Zealand from 1879 to 1882.

 Grigg worked as a journalist for both Newstalk ZB and Radio New Zealand before shifting her career to politics.
 She worked for Bill English both during his tenure as finance minister and prime minister.
 She later worked for leader of the opposition Simon Bridges.
 She then left working at parliament and took up a position at New Zealand Trade and Enterprise.